BrianMillerS/ebike_usage_regression/README.md

 <br>

 ### Numerical Variables
-Our categorical variabeles are the following:
+Our categorical variables are the following:
 - Temperature
 - Humidity
 - Wind speed